joness02/IMDB-movie-reviews-sentiment-analysis/README.md

   * My approach here was to compare three different models to run on the dataset so that I can evaluate the accuracy of the models and then find the best one from the set models.
   * My best model here was the Logistic Regression Classifier that gave me a 88% accuracy and it can be best used to analyze the sentiment of the given dataset.

-## Summary of Workdone

-Include only the sections that are relevant an appropriate.

 ### Data

   * Type: CSV file.